shokbhl/webscraping-by-shuka/README-readbooks.md

+Note:
-Note:  Initial Codes - This section contains the initial attempts where you might have encountered issues or problems.
+Initial Codes - This section contains the initial attempts where you might have encountered issues or problems.

 Final Codes - This section contains the improved and corrected version of the code.
 Specify how each issue identified in the initial codes was resolved.

-The final three code snippets constitute the successful ultimate code.
+Important: The final three code snippets constitute the successful ultimate code.

 Architecture Overview:

 Input:

 Wikipedia URL.